top of page

 Under the heading of outrageously bad judgement: First came the text messages sent between former Donald Trump Chief of Staff Mark Meadows and Virginia “Ginni” Thomas, Clarence Thomas’ wife, in the weeks following the 2020 election.
 The text messages sent between Mark and Ginni show Ginni’s extraordinary access to the White House, and that she not only championed but encouraged efforts to overturn the perfectly valid 2020 presidential election.

 Even though some of the text messages were completely unhinged on Ginni’s part – “Release the Kraken and save us from the left taking America down.”
 (Kraken is a term often used by followers of QAnon) – every American has the right to his or her own political opinion, regardless of whom they are married to.
 Plus, to be fair, in her September 29, 2022 testimony before the January 6th U.S. House Select Committee, Ginni said her husband was “uninterested in politics” and that they don’t discuss her “day-to-day work” or who she is “calling, emailing, texting or meeting.”
-Also in her testimony – where she made clear she still believes the 2020 election was “stolen” – she claimed that she “never spoke to her husband about legal challenges to the 2020 election” and that they do not talk about pending Supreme Court cases as “an iron clad rule.”
+Also in her testimony – where she made clear she still believed the 2020 election was “stolen” – she claimed that she “never spoke to her husband about legal challenges to the 2020 election” and that they do not talk about pending Supreme Court cases as “an iron clad rule.” …which we find very hard to believe, but whatever.

 We get that Ginni Thomas having a “conversation” with her “best friend” is not illegal.
 BUT it becomes highly suspicious when her husband is the ONLY Supreme Court Justice to voice dissent after the U.S Supreme Court rejected Donald Trump’s 2021 efforts to stop the National Archives from releasing documents to the January 6 House Select Committee – a release of documents that eventually uncovered Meadows’ and Ginni’s text messages.